jchristopher/menu-breadcrumb/README.txt

 == Description ==

 Breadcrumbs are often generated from Page structure, but in a world of Custom Post Types that doesn't always work.
-Menu Breadcrumb uses your WordPress Menu to generate a breadcrumb trail.
+Menu Breadcrumb uses your WordPress Menu to generate a breadcrumb trail based on the current page.

 == Installation ==